xudaiyanzi/ERROR_HANDLER/README.md

   "total_books": 16
   }
 ```
+### 2. GET the book by title
+If one needs to search a book.
+The following command can be used:
+`TO BE ADDED `

 ## 2. PATCH books
 When it is needed to update the bookshelf, we use the patch method.
 The request should include the id of the resource and the attribute to be updated.
 For example,